ispras/qdt/README.md

 ### Environment preparation

 - *This manual is tested on Ubuntu 14.04 and Debian 7.11.*
-- *Compatibility with MS Windows OSes are not tested yet* *but it is an objective.*
+- *It have words about MS Windows 7 SP1 64 bit with 32-bit MinGW.*

 There is a briefly guide to environment preparation for several OSes.
 A clear OS installation is taken as the start point.